 In 2016 I tested an Air Conception motor.
 The next season, I bought a couple titanium-framed Nitro 200 motors for the school.
 I tripled the number of per-session flights my students were getting that year– the motor was light enough that even students with pre-existing back pain were able to launch and land all afternoon.
-The reliable electric starter opened up the sport to pilots with shoulder injuries (and the Lithium Polymer powered electric starter works below freezing).
+The reliable electric start expanded the sport to pilots with shoulder injuries (and the LiPo-powered electric starter works well below freezing).
 What’s more, the power in the machines was moderate enough for the 130-lb students, but sufficient for the 230-pounders as well.
 We had a couple of fall-downs over the years, but never anything broken.
 Everything my students and I threw at the Nitro 200s, the motors handled with aplomb!

 There are other fine motors in the lightweight-power category; In fact, the whole industry is converging on this paradigm.
 Accounting for budget, pilot weight, motor availability and taste, everyone has their reasons for choosing a particular motor, and they’re not wrong.
 There are many factors that go into choosing a motor.